Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 1080 Ti should perform a small bit faster than the Radeon RX Vega 64 overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 1080 Ti is 0% faster than the Radeon RX Vega 64 overall, because of its greater data rate. (explain)

-Texel RateThe Geforce GTX 1080 Ti should be just a bit (approximately 4%) better at texture filtering than the Radeon RX Vega 64. (explain)
+Texel RateThe Geforce GTX 1080 Ti should be just a bit (approximately 4%) more effective at anisotropic filtering than the Radeon RX Vega 64. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison